• Home

 PVC cement is applied to a PVC elbow connector.

-• Use PVC cement to join each fitting to the pipes.
-Be sure to do this in a well-ventilated area to prevent any inhalation of the fumes from the cement.
+• Join each fitting to the pipes using PVC cement.
+Do this in a well-ventilated area to prevent inhalation of the cement fumes.

-• Be sure to attach the garden hose connector on the 4-inch extension.
+• Be sure to attach the garden hose connector to the 4-inch extension.

 • The cement should be applied inside the fittings, and the pipes pushed into them.